 - The narrower trade deficit was due to exports jumping by 2.2% to a new record high of £48,822 billion.

-- The £1.1 billion increase in goods exports to non-EU countries, in particular, was the a major contributor for the higher export levels.
+- The £1.1 billion increase in goods exports to non-EU countries, in particular, was the major contributor to the higher export levels.

 - Imports, meanwhile, rose by 1.89% to £52,216 billion, which is a new record high.

 - Another good news is that the total deficit for Q4 is £8.579, which is much narrower than Q3’s £14.143.

 Overall, the British economy has been doing okay, with stable GDP growth on both an annual and quarterly basis.
 Heck, annual GDP growth of 2.2% is even in line with the BOE’s forecast, as presented in the February inflation report.
 However, the details are presenting a mixed picture.

 On the one hand, trade, exports, in particular, showed improvements and industrial production has surged due to rising manufacturing output.
 And these are very likely because of the pound’s recent weakness, which has made British goods relatively cheaper and more competitive.

 On the other hand, the weaker pound has made imported stuff relatively more expensive, which has caused prices to steadily go up, so consumer spending has been taking hits recently.

 And Q1 2017 is off to a rather poor start, as shown by January’s retail sales report.
 Also, things could get worse because real wage growth saw a drastic slowdown, and individual credit has begun to shrink.